CesarPuentes/FightAgingLiteratureAnalysis/Readme.md

 ## Introduction

-As someone passionate about entering the anti-aging research field and honing my machine learning skills, I created this humble project to pursue both goals simultaneously.
+As someone passionate about entering the anti-aging research field and honing my machine learning skills, I created this project to pursue both goals simultaneously.

+Please bear in mind that I am currently no expert in this field; I created this project mainly to orient myself, but I still believe it is worth sharing.
+Therefore, is worth noting that the analysis may contain imprecisions or areas for improvement.

 I chose to analyze the rich content from FightAging.org, one of my favorite resources on the subject, made available under the Creative Commons Attribution 4.0 license.

-While I'm still developing my expertise in these areas, I hope this data-driven exploration of longevity topics proves interesting and useful.
+While I'm still developing my expertise, I hope this data-driven exploration of longevity topics proves interesting and useful.
 The analysis is presented in four parts, starting with a foundational topic review using traditional text analysis methods.

 The original content can be found at https://www.fightaging.org/.